YouMingYeh/golang-blog/README.md

 - [x] Lighthouse
 ![LightHouse](LightHouse.png)
 *Caption: LightHouse report (Remaining score are from packages)*

+1. You can check out the App Router Tree Visulizer at `http://localhost:3000/visualizer` to see the router tree of the app.

 ## Playground
 Explore the application here: [GitHub Blog](https://github-blog-blue.vercel.app).
 This project introduces an innovative way to manage blog content using GitHub repositories, offering two distinct modes of operation: a self-hosted blog and a platform blog.
 See the ***Guide*** Post for more information.